 Pets must be treated with an insecticide from the pet shop or a veterinarian.
 Use and repeat these treatments as directed.
-Whatever product from your local pet supply store or vet should work.
-However, imidacloprid (Advantage), lufenuron (Program), selamectin (Revolution), fipronil plus S-methoprene (Frontline Plus), permethrin, pyrethrins, and flea collars are typically used.
+Imidacloprid (Advantage), lufenuron (Program), selamectin (Revolution), fipronil plus S-methoprene (Frontline Plus), permethrin, pyrethrins, and flea collars are typically used.
 When selecting an insecticide, remember that a cat is likely to lick itself.
 Always check with your veterinarian first and follow label directions.
 Do not use dog flea products on cats and vice versa.

-In the home, you may use your vacuum cleaner to help remove fleas.
-But, after vacuuming, to avoid spreading the pests, seal the vacuum cleaner bag in a plastic bag before disposing.
-For light flea infestations mist areas where fleas are likely to be found.
+In the home, you may use your vacuum cleaner to remove fleas.
+After vacuuming avoid spreading the pests.
+Seal the vacuum cleaner bag in a plastic bag before disposing.
+For light flea infestations, mist areas where fleas are likely to be found.
 Pyrethrins can be used, but they will primarily kill only the fleas that are actually sprayed.
 They have little residual effect.
 Preferred outdoor insecticides are pyrethroids such as: bifenthrin or permethrin, as well as malathion (Cythion).
 All of these have some residual effect.
 Less toxic options include growth regulators methoprene and pyriproxyfen, insecticidal soap, d-limonene, silica gel plus pyrethrins, diatomaceous earth, and boric acid flea control products.

-For heavy flea infestations, use a vacuum to remove lint or dust from cracks or folds where the fleas could hide.
-Cushions from stuffed chairs should be removed.
+If considering the use of any of the available one-time-release aerosol bombs, vacuum to remove lint or dust from cracks or folds where the fleas can hide.
+Cushions from stuffed chairs should be removed before vacuuming.
 Scatter rugs must be taken up off the floor.
 Be sure the pet’s bed is thoroughly exposed to the fumes or spray.
 Spacing clothes in the closets may also help.
-You are now ready to use any of the available one-time-release aerosol bombs.
-The insecticide will give good penetration and control.
 Do not enter a treated home for at least four hours to give the insecticide a chance to work.
 Follow label directions.
-This treatment will also kill many other insects in the home such as carpet beetles, clothes moths, bed bugs. etc.

 Using any of the commercial repellents can be used to avoid being bitten and carrying fleas home from infested areas.